Field Trips & Webinars

 Led by: Heidi Braunreiter and Maddy Heredia, Office of Kentucky Nature Preserves

-Time: 2-3 hrs
+Time: 2-3 hrs, TBD

-Materials: Field clothes.
+Materials needed: Field clothes.
 Nets and tags provided (if applicable).

 Maximum participants: 20